 In early 1902, council decided to evict S.A.
 Perry and his furniture store to devote the building solely to public use.
 The new proposed layout for the Town Hall was to house the clerk's office, a library and a firemen's room in the northern half of the main floor, with office space and an armoury in the southern half.
 By June, Perry had vacated Town Hall, moving his store less than a block north on Berford Street.
 However, it appears that following Perry's departure, the original town bell and fire hall were sold off and the southern half of Town Hall was adapted to house the new fire hall.
 (See Figure W3C on the page entitled "Berford St. Part 3" for of view of the Town Hall with the integrated fire hall.)

 In August of the following year, the new Wiarton Town Hall was built.
 Constructed in the International style of architecture popular in the 1960's, this building may be functional, but lacks all the "old town charm" of the original Town Hall.
-Figure W19D shows the new Town Hall as it stood in 1984.
+Figure W19E shows the new Town Hall as it stood in when it was new (1968) and in 1984.
 Note the two fire station bays on the left which survived the fire of 1967.

 In 1985, a new fire hall was built in Wiarton on the former site of the Grand Truck Railway station.
 Of no further use, the two bays attached to the Town Hall were dismantled.
 At the same time, however, the old 800 pound town bell, purchased in 1900, was moved from the Town Hall belfry to the site of the new fire station.
 The bell survived the 1967 fire, but had cracked after filling with water and that subsequently froze.
-As part of the 125th town anniversary celebrations in 2005, the old bell has was restored (by Barfoot Welding and Georgian Bay Marble and Stone) and moved back to the Town Hall.
-It now stands mounted in front of the building for public viewing.
-Figure W19E shows the fully restored bell.
+As part of the 125th town anniversary celebrations in 2005, the old bell was restored (by Barfoot Welding and Georgian Bay Marble and Stone) and temporarily moved back to stand in front of the Town Hall.
+Figure W19F shows the fully restored bell.
 Note the original inscription of the 1900 town council.

 Web-Pac Antiques, Postcards